 - The cryptographic algorithms used by the TOE are defined outside the TOE in the Public Key Infrastructure.
 The security parameters of these algorithms must be selected by the ID_Card_Issuer according to the Organisational Security Policies [IDCARDPP].
-The TOE supports the standardized domain parameters mentioned in [ECARDTR, section 1.3.2] and the NIST P-256 curve mentioned in [EACTR2.03, A.2.1.1]. - The ID_Card is integrated into a plastic, optically readable part of the Identity Card, This is not part of the TOE. - In some context the hardware base may be relevant, and, if so, the TOE will be identified in more detail as the "TCOS Identity Card Version 1.0 Release 1/P5CD128" or "TCOS Identity Card Version 1.0 Release 1/P5CD145", otherwise the notion "TCOS Identity Card Version 1.0 Release 1" will be used, indicating that this context applies to any realization regardless which hardware base is used.
-Note that the hardware base is identified as P5CD128/145, which means that this ST applies to the derivates P5CD128 and the P5CD145, differing only in the memory layout. - The TOE follows the composite evaluation aspects ([AIS36]).
+The TOE supports standardized domain parameters mentioned in [RFC5639] (key length 224, 256, 320, 384, 512 bit) and the NIST P-256 curve (key length 256 bit) mentioned in [EACTR, part 3 Table 4]. - The ID_Card is integrated into a plastic, optically readable part of the Identity Card, This is not part of the TOE. - In some context the hardware base may be relevant, and, if so, the TOE will be identified in more detail as the "TCOS Identity Card Version 1.1 Release 1/P60D144PVA", otherwise the notion "TCOS Identity Card Version 1.1 Release 1" will be used, indicating that this context applies to any realization regardless which hardware base is used.
+Note that the hardware base is identified as P60D144PVA, but this ST may be applied to the P60D080PVA derivate of the same chip too, as it differs only in the memory layout. - The TOE follows the composite evaluation aspects ([AIS36]).
 The Security Target of the underlying platform ([HWST]) claims conformance to Smartcard IC Platform Protection Profile ([PP0035]). - This composite ST is based on the ST of the underlying platform ([HWST]).
 The compatibility of the Life Cycle Model of the Protection Profile [IDCARDPP] and the Life Cycle Model required by [PP0035] will be shown in 1.4.1.